threefoldfoundation/www_threefold_io/content/utilization/utilization.md

 <br>

-Imagine an entrepreneur, digital nomad, or any company can obtain a digital company license, a bank account supporting both fiat and cryptocurrencies, and handle their legal requirements and taxes – all within a single streamlined platform.
-In July 2023, Dr. Hussein Ali Mwinyi, President of Zanzibar, spoke at a summit hosted by ThreeFold to announce the OurWorld Digital Free Zone, which will do just that.
+In July 2023, Dr. Hussein Ali Mwinyi, President of Zanzibar, spoke at a summit hosted by ThreeFold to announce our collaboration (via the Zanzibar Communication Corporation) on the OurWorld Digital Free Zone, the first 100% digital free zone in the world.
 In 2024, the free zone will come alive, with ThreeFold as the underlying infrastructure.
-[Visit](https://freezone.ourworld.tf/)
+[Visit](/partners/our-world-free-zone)

 </div>